MikeAA97/DevOpsAllStarsChallenge2025/Day2/README.md

 # Day 2

 ## NBA-API Terraform Module
 This project provides a Terraform module to automate the retrieval and delivery of NBA game information using AWS services.
-The module performs the following:
+The module creates the following:

 ### Lambda Function
 Deploys an AWS Lambda function that queries the SportsData.io API for up-to-date NBA game information.